 About

-I am a writer and editor living in London.
-Aside from books, I write essays and reviews.
-My latest book, Dostoevsky in Loveis published by Bloomsbury, and I am now working on a history of Cyprus.
+I am an award-winning writer and editor living in London.
+Aside from books, I write occasional shorter pieces and have recently included photography in my work.
+For the last few years I’ve been working on a history of Cyprus, published by Bloomsbury.

 SaveSave